trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

       - ``32MB``
     * - ``delta.max-split-size``
-      - Sets the largest :ref:`prop-type-data-size` for a single read section assigned to a worker after max-initial-splits have been processed.
+      - Sets the largest :ref:`prop-type-data-size` for a single read section assigned to a worker after ``max-initial-splits`` have been processed.
         You can also use the corresponding catalog session property ``<catalog-name>.max_split_size``.
       - ``64MB``
     * - ``delta.minimum-assigned-split-weight``
       - A decimal value in the range (0, 1] used as a minimum for weights assigned to each split.
-A low value may improve performance on tables with small files.
-A higher value may improve performance for queries with highly skewed aggregations or joins.
+A low value might improve performance on tables with small files.
+A higher value might improve performance for queries with highly skewed aggregations or joins.
-      - 0.05
+      - ``0.05``
     * - ``parquet.max-read-block-row-count``
       - Sets the maximum number of rows read in a batch.
       - ``8192``
     * - ``parquet.optimized-reader.enabled``
-      - Whether batched column readers are used when reading Parquet files for improved performance.
+      - Specifies whether batched column readers are used when reading Parquet files for improved performance.
 Set this property to ``false`` to disable the optimized parquet reader by default.
 The equivalent catalog session property is ``parquet_optimized_reader_enabled``.
       - ``true``
     * - ``parquet.optimized-nested-reader.enabled``
-      - Whether batched column readers are used when reading ARRAY, MAP and ROW types from Parquet files for improved performance.
+      - Specifies whether batched column readers are used when reading ARRAY, MAP, and ROW types from Parquet files for improved performance.
 Set this property to ``false`` to disable the optimized parquet reader by default for structural data types.
 The equivalent catalog session property is ``parquet_optimized_nested_reader_enabled``.